kaiser-rpg/KaiserRPG.github.io/pages/rule/skill/primary.md

 This skill is your ability to land an attack with a weapon and deal damage.
 The first time you develop this skill, you can choose a single weapon to become trained with.

 Being trained with a weapon means you can use it at your full potential.
-Using un-trained weapons gives you a penalty.
+Using un-trained weapons gives you one of the untrained weapon states.

 ### Block
 [@stat Dexterity @] Characteristic